 How much money can you make with affiliate marketing?

 The beauty of affiliate marketing is that it’s totally scalable.
 You can promote products from many different brands or just one.
+And you can use affiliate marketing tools, like Voluum to track everything in one place.

 The amount of money you make depends on how much work you put in.
 You also have complete control over which products you promote and which programs you participate in.